 1. Open the new drive in Windows Explorer, and create a subfolder named ufvtempdir.
 If you choose to use a different folder name, make sure it does not include spaces or special characters (only letters and numbers).

-3. Add the following line at the end of the file pointing to the subdirectory created in Step 1.
-Note the use of the escape character (double \\) and make sure there are no extra characters such as spaces at the end of the path):
+NOTE: Click on the upper, right-hand corner of the code box above to copy the commands for pasting.
+If typing them manually, make sure to use the escape character (double \\) and that there are no extra characters such as spaces at the end of the line.

 Testing & Verification